codevence/fair-wizard-guide/docs/applications/data-management-planner/knowledge-models/list/detail.rst

 A knowledge model has a source language and a published version can have locales for additional languages.
 These locales are used in projects to show the questionnaire content in the selected language.

 Locales are managed for a specific knowledge model version.
-From the knowledge model detail, users with permission to manage knowledge models can export a POT file, import a locale, download an existing locale, or delete a locale.
+From the knowledge model detail, users with the :ref:`Manage Knowledge Models<roles>` role permission can export a POT file, import a locale, download an existing locale, or delete a locale.

 The exported POT file contains translatable strings from the knowledge model content, such as names, descriptions, answer labels, advice, and resource pages.
 Translators use this file to prepare a PO file for the target language.